andrew/ultimate-awesome/README.md

 - [awesome-openbsd](https://github.com/joakinen/awesome-openbsd) - A curated list of resources about OpenBSD :blowfish:.
 - [awesome-deepfakes](https://github.com/JustinYuu/awesome-deepfakes) - A curated list of awesome DeepFake papers, datasets, and codes.
 - [awesome-modern-design-tools](https://github.com/k2052/awesome-modern-design-tools) - A list of modern design tools, blog posts about them, and people working on them.
-- [awesome-kaia](https://github.com/kaiachain/awesome-kaia) - This page introduces all links related to kaia’s core development and ecosystem.
 - [Awesome-Deblurring-Resources](https://github.com/kawchar85/Awesome-Deblurring-Resources) - A curated list of research papers and datasets related to image and video deblurring.
 - [awesome-conan](https://github.com/kkimmy/awesome-conan) - A curated list of resources for Conan.
 - [awesome-ai](https://github.com/kyrios-jawad/awesome-ai) - Learn Awesome list for all things AI, ML and deep learning can do.